WontJump/WontJump/README.md

 # Hi, I’m @WontJump
-- I’m interested in mathematics, modelling of public transport and infrastructure data.
+- I’m interested in mathematics, modelling of public transport and infrastructure data and data analysis
 - I'm currently studying mathematics at the University of Oxford
 - Funfact ...
-I have no idea how to use github
+I have no idea how to use github ... or how to analyse data

 <!---